Sharing your data

 There are some legitimate reasons for wanting to restrict public access to your research data:

-- you intend to make a patent application, and must avoid prior disclosure.
-Before sharing, seek advice from Isis Innovation.
+- You intend to make a patent application, and must avoid prior disclosure.
+Before sharing, seek advice from Oxford University Innovation.

 Often, sensitive and confidential data can be shared ethically if informed consent for data sharing has been given, or by anonymising research data.
-See the UK Data Archive’s Consent and Ethics section for more information and advice.
+See the UK Data Service’s Legal and Ethical Issues section for more information and advice.

 A third option: share, but not immediately

 Many researchers are wary of sharing data because of the fear of being scooped – that is, of someone else publishing conclusions based on their data before they have a chance to.
 It is generally recognised that researchers have a right to a period of privileged access to their data, but this is rarely a reason to keep things under wraps indefinitely.